AndyTza/andytza.github.io/_pages/data_visualization.md

 ### Data visualization - Animations: Astronomy
 ___

+Throughout my academic research, I have dedicated the last four years making sophisticated data visualizations for the application of astrophysical discovery.
+My visuals aim to bridge the understanding of astrophysical data and the physical physical understanding of how galaxies look like in 3-dimensions.

+*All visuals seen here are created by Anastasios Tzanidakis.
+If you have questions about the data and visuals please feel free to contact me.*

 ![alt text](/images/datviz/3d_mw_shells.gif "Shells of the MW" height="400" width="400")

 ![alt text](/images/datviz/Mw_Disk.gif "Shells of the MW" height="400" width="400")